edith007/Intro.io/README.md

 ## Specifications:

-The website complies with all of the [CS50W Project 0 requirements](https://docs.cs50.net/web/2020/x/projects/0/project0.html), containing 3 `.html` pages, Bootstrap 4, SCSS nesting, etc. The website is also responsive i.e. it can be viewed on multiple devices with various screen sizes, adjusting content as appropriate.
+The website containing 3 `.html` pages, Bootstrap 4, SCSS nesting, etc. The website is also responsive i.e. it can be viewed on multiple devices with various screen sizes, adjusting content as appropriate.

 ## References: